Orkdal Municipality

 Orkdal is a former municipality in Trøndelag county, Norway.
 The municipality existed from 1838 until its dissolution in 2020 when it joined Orkland Municipality.
 It was part of the Orkdalen region.
 The administrative centre of the municipality was the city of Orkanger.
 Some of the notable villages in the municipality included Kjøra, Geitastrand, Gjølme, Thamshavn, Fannrem, Vormstad, Svorkmo, and Hoston.

+At the time of its dissolution in 2020, the 594 km2 municipality was the 188th largest by area out of the 422 municipalities in Norway.
+Orkdal Municipality was the 96th most populous municipality in Norway with a population of 12,086.
+The municipality's population density was 20.3 PD/km2 and its population had increased by 8.3% over the previous 10-year period.

-Agriculture plays a significant role in the municipality.
-The Thamshavnbanen was used to transport ore from Løkken Verk to the port of Thamshavn, and is now a vintage railway.
+Agriculture played a significant role in the municipality.
+The Thamshavnbanen was used to transport ore from Løkken Verk to the port of Thamshavn, and it is now a vintage railway.
 The Fannrem concentration camp was located in Fannrem during World War II.
 Orkanger is one of the main industrial hubs in central Norway.
-The industry is mainly located around Grønøra Industrial park.
-The largest companies are Technip Offshore Norge AS, Reinertsen, Washington Mills and Elkem Thamshavn AS.
+The industry was mainly located around Grønøra Industrial park.
+The largest companies are Technip Offshore Norge AS, Reinertsen, Washington Mills, and Elkem Thamshavn AS.